 We first became aware of Jane Sassaman from her gorgeous ribbons for Renaissance Ribbons.
 They were like tiny versions of her amazing art quilts, which are appliquéd fabric collages.
-Since we were already fans, were thrilled to get some samples of Jane’s fabric collection for FreeSpirit Fabrics.
-Now we could go big with her unique colors and intricate motifs.
+Since we were already fans, we were thrilled to get some samples of Jane’s fabric collection for FreeSpirit Fabrics.
+Now we could go BIG with her unique colors and intricate motifs.
 In order to cover the largest space, we designed a reversible apron with a flattering crossover bib.
-Front and back – both in beautiful designs from Nouveau, giving you two unique personalties for your cooking and baking escapades.
+Front and back – both in beautiful designs from her Nouveau collection, giving you two unique personalties for your cooking and baking escapades.

 Our reversible apron features two of the most vivid fabrics within the collection: Love in the Mist and Wild Orchid, both in the Autumn colorway.
 These are framed with a lovely repeating wave fabric, Favrile Flow for the ties and binding.
-As always, you can choose a different favorite fabric to create this apron, and perhaps Nouveau will spark your creativity as perfect for a quilt or garment project you’ve been dreaming of.
+Nouveau is an older collection and so may be harder to find.
+As always, you can choose a different favorite fabric to create the apron.

 We offer a full pattern download below for both the bib and the pocket.
-If you print the pattern on a slightly see-through paper (or trace it from paper to tissue) it can help you get the same lovely fussy-cut segments that we did, including matching each pocket to its background panel.
-There are detailed steps below as well as links to our full tutorials on fussy cutting and pattern matching.
+If you print the pattern on a slightly see-through paper (or trace it from paper to tissue) it can help you expertly fussy-cut the segments, including matching each pocket to its background panel should you choose that option.
+There are detailed steps below as well as links to our full tutorials on both fussy cutting and pattern matching.

 The diagonal edges of each bib panel as well as each pocket are bound with an accent fabric, the same fabric used for the ties and waistband.
 You’ll notice the interesting angles created at the top of the bib where the neck tie, bib, and binding come together.
 It echoes the classic geometric angles often used in Art Nouveau design.